 In contrast to summer, during the winter people are more likely to spend time in enclosed spaces.
 In order to avoid the novel coronavirus being able to spread in such spaces, frequent airing is recommended.
 Additionally, it is expected that the number of flu patients will rise over the autumn and winter.
 To avoid further burdening the health care system, taking the influenza vaccine is highly recommended this year.
 This will help to ease the burden on the health care system and keep capacity free for potential COVID-19 patients.

 Although the incubation period may last up to 14 days, it is only 5-6 days on average.

 Studies indicate that the novel coronavirus can also be transmitted through aerosols.
-Aerosols are

-  droplet nuclei, smaller than five micrometres in size, which are expelled even when speaking

-  normally, but more so when singing or laughing and speaking loudly.
-These droplet nuclei can remain

-  suspended in the air over longer periods of time and may potentially transmit viruses.
-Rooms

-  containing several people should therefore be ventilated regularly.
-A “community mask” can also

-  offer added protection.
+Aerosols are droplet nuclei, smaller than five micrometres in size, which are expelled even when speaking normally, but more so when singing or laughing and speaking loudly.
+These droplet nuclei can remain suspended in the air over longer periods of time and may potentially transmit viruses.
+Rooms containing several people should therefore be ventilated regularly.
+A “community mask” can also offer added protection.

 In some cases, the virus was detected in human faeces.
-The current evidence suggests, however, that

-  transmissions through the faeces by way of smear infection are very rare.
-The virus is currently

-  considered to spread mainly by way of droplet infection or smear infection of airway secretions
+The current evidence suggests, however, that transmissions through the faeces by way of smear infection are very rare.
+The virus is currently considered to spread mainly by way of droplet infection or smear infection of airway secretions through the hands as well as aerosols.

-  through the hands.
 The water cycle does not play a role in the spreading of the virus.

-  No, it is highly unlikely that the novel coronavirus can be transmitted via drinking water taken

-  from the tap.
+No, it is highly unlikely that the novel coronavirus can be transmitted via drinking water taken from the tap.
 Tap water can be drunk without hesitation.
-In Germany, a multi-stage water treatment

-  process is used to remove pathogens and pollutants from drinking water.
+In Germany, a multi-stage water treatment process is used to remove pathogens and pollutants from drinking water.